A good posture is not a static position. It is a state of balance that accounts for all factors that alter your functional balance.

 The link between a bad posture and health

 A common postural habit is excessive kyphosis, a term used to describe an upper back that is too rounded, often combined with a head-forward position.
 It is a bad habit because it puts a lot of stress on your back and neck muscles.
 Whilst there is a clear correlation between a head forward position and pain (Haughle 1995), this is disputed in the case of kyphosis.

 In their study from 1994, Ettinger et al conclude that there is no link between kyphosis and pain.
 The very opposite has been found by other scientists (Ensrud et al 1997).
 Furthermore, the latter study revealed that older women with kyphosis have a higher risk of osteoporosis and thoracic fractures in addition to chronic upper and middle back pain.

 Dr. Kado goes even further and claims, based upon his cohort study, that there is a clear correlation between the extent of kyphosis and overall mortality (Kado et al 2009).
-The above indicates that a bad posture may be harmful for your health.

 How does one treat a bad posture and upper back pain?

 Cramer et al 2013 claim that yoga has the potential to ease neck pain.
 Moreover, their study reveals that yoga significantly improves both functional disability and decreases pain more than home exercise.
 Unfortunately this study does not assess the causes of neck pain among the participants.
 It could have been due to bad posture, but it could also have been other underlying reasons.